truenas/documentation/content/SCALE/Shares/_index.md

 ![ExpandingZvolLUNSizeSCALE](/images/SCALE/ExpandingZvolLUNSizeSCALE.png "Change the Zvol Size")

 {{< hint ok >}}
-To prevent data loss, the web interface does not allow users to reduce the Zvol's size.
+TrueNAS prevents data loss by not allowing users to reduce the Zvol's size.
 TrueNAS also does not allow users to increase the Zvol's size past 80% of the pool size.
 {{< /hint >}}
 {{< /expand >}}

 {{< expand "File LUN" "v" >}}
 You will need to know the path to the file to expand a file-based LUN.
-To find the path, go to **Shares** and click *Configure* in the *Block (iSCSI) Shares Targets* window, then select the *Extents* tab.
+Go to **Shares** and click *Configure* in the *Block (iSCSI) Shares Targets* window, then select the *Extents* tab.

 Click the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> next to the file-based LUN and select *Edit*.